Studio 360: Guests

+Broadcast

 Studio 360 was broadcast weekly on more than 160 terrestrial radio stations throughout the country, and was also available as a podcast via the program's website.
 It could also be heard on XM Satellite Radio on the PRI blocks on XMPR, channel 133.

 In addition to the program's main podcast, a spinoff arts and culture podcast titled Sideshow was also distributed.
 Sideshow is hosted by Studio 360 producer Sean Rameswaram.

-In 2020, Public Radio Exchange (PRX) canceled Studio 360.
+In 2020, the Public Radio Exchange (PRX) canceled Studio 360.
 Its final episode aired on February 27, 2020, and it featured Alec Baldwin interviewing Kurt Andersen, as well as a performance by Rosanne Cash.
 It was also the last program to feature the PRI jingle as the PRI name was retired in 2019 in favor of PRX due to the merge with PRI.

 Awards

 The program won numerous awards including the George M. Foster Peabody Award, the Gabriel Award, and honorable mention at the Third Coast International Audio Festival in 2007.